carpentries/instructor-training/episodes/03-expertise.md

 or set up a version control client on some idiosyncratic Linux distribution, or ask people to download and unzip files.
-It is not even the unfairness of asking learners to debug things that depend on precisely the knowledge they have come to learn, but which they don't yet have.
+It is not even the unfairness of asking learners to debug things that depend on precisely the knowledge they have come to learn, but which they do not yet have.
 The real problem is that every such failure reinforces the belief that computing is hard, and that they'd have a better chance of making next Thursday's conference submission deadline if they kept doing things the way they always have.